toss/es-toolkit-codemod/README.md

 ```

 > [!NOTE]
-> The variable/function name will be preserved when importing individual functions.
+> The variable/function name will be preserved.
 > e.g. `import debounceFn from 'lodash/debounce'` will be transformed to `import debounceFn from 'es-toolkit/compat/debounce'`

 ### 4. lodash-es Import